Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 County Sheriff’s Office

 To see if someone has a warrant out for their arrest, most county sheriff’s offices in North Carolina provide arrest warrant details upon request or have a dedicated online page for warrants.
-For example, Rutherford County Sheriff’s Office website mentions that citizens can contact their office and they’ll provide warrant details.
+For example, the Rutherford County Sheriff’s Office website mentions that citizens can contact their office, and they’ll provide warrant details.

 Third-Party Websites